r-three/common-pile/stackexchange/README.md

 Note: In addition to the questions, the comments and answers come with license information.
 Currently we only consider the question license.

+### Community Dumps

+After 2024-04, Stack Exchange has decided to stop uploading dumps to the internet archive.
+The community has continued to upload them (they download the dumps using stack exchanges new convoluted process and then upload to the internet archive).
+To use this dump, you will need to pass the url to the download index (click "view all" and then copy the url)

+The new way stack exchange wants to you download dumps means that defunct "windowsphone" stackexchange dump is not accessible.
+If you are downloading a community dump, make sure to download and extract them from the most recent official dump. [windowsphone.stackexchange.com.7z](https://archive.org/download/stackexchange/windowsphone.stackexchange.com.7z) and [windowsphone.meta.stackexchange.com.7z](https://archive.org/download/stackexchange/windowsphone.meta.stackexchange.com.7z) as of 2025/03/11.

 ## Data details

 | # Sites | # documents |